holabene/orthanc-cache-plugin/README.md

 This is a python plugin for Orthanc to enable caching of responses and provide HTTP cache control headers to the REST API

+**This is still a work in progress.
+Please use with caution.
+Contributions are welcome.**

 ## Server-side caching

 The plugin will cache the responses to GET requests to the REST API.
 The cache